+Fat in the edible portion varied by an order of magnitude in the 277 species for which we found data, from an average of 1.08 g/100g in the sharks and rays to 12.74 g/100 g in the shads (Figure 1).

-Functional groups have distinct multi-nutrient profiles (mds plot with finfish/crustaceans/molluscs color coded).
+2. Functional groups have distinct multi-nutrient profiles (mds plot with finfish/crustaceans/molluscs color coded).

 Within functional groups, some traits such body size and latitude are strongly associated with nutritional profile.